-This is a common technique, especially for companies in the realm of software as a service (SaaS), but consider offering a free trial of your main product or service, like we do here at EmailAnalytics.
+This is a common technique, especially for the realm of SaaS marketing strategies, but consider offering a free trial of your main product or service, like we do here at EmailAnalytics.
 You can collect information on these leads and follow up with them later.

 18. Schedule an email marketing automation sequence.

 Once you start collecting email subscribers and other soft leads interested in your brand, you can start sending out some marketing emails.
 Give your subscribers exclusive content, attractive deals, and of course, CTAs that motivate them to take action.
 I use and recommend Intercom for scheduling drip email sequences.

 Check out our deep dive on email lead generation!

 A branch of your content marketing strategy should be focused on getting your brand featured on external publication.
 One good way you can do this is through guest posting.
 This will improve your brand visibility and recognition, while giving you a chance to build links that generate traffic for your main site.
 I love using HARO to get featured on external publications — and it’s free!
 Here’s a guide to using HARO.

 Make yourself or your team members available for interviews.
 Podcasts, industry authorities, and news channels are constantly looking out for new experts to interview, so take advantage of the opportunity and drum up new interest in your products.

 21. Give a speech or presentation.